eacooper/HoloLensSignARApp/README.md

 # SignAR
 HoloLens App for detecting, reading and displaying text in the environment

+Projects using this code should acknowledge:

+An Augmented Reality Sign-reading Assistant for Users with Reduced Vision.
+J. Huang, M. Kinateder, M.J.
+Dunn, W. Jarosz, X. Yang and E.A.
+Cooper PLOS One, 14(1), e0210630, 2019

 ## Requirements
 This application is based of the MS HoloToolkit and in particular it uses the spatial mapping abilities.
 Basic familiarity with developing and deploying for MS HoloLens is assumed.